 As a correspondent for NBC News from 2000-2004, Banfield reported for The Today Show, NBC Nightly News with Tom Brokaw and Dateline.
 Banfield covered the terrorist attacks of September 11th reporting live from the World Trade Center in New York City, which earned her Emmy Award recognition.
-After eight consecutive days at Ground Zero, Banfield departed for Islamabad, Pakistan to begin covering the War on Terror.
+After nine consecutive days at Ground Zero, Banfield departed for Islamabad, Pakistan to begin covering the War on Terror.
 From September 2001 to January 2004, she reported live from Pakistan, Afghanistan, Iran, Iraq, England, Israel, Jordan, Lebanon, Syria and Saudi Arabia.
-This work earned Banfield and team a National Headliner Award.
+This work earned Banfield and her team a National Headliner Award.

 During this time, she also anchored several prime time series on MSNBC, including A Region In Conflict and Ashleigh Banfield: On Location.
 She hosted these programs LIVE from locations around the globe, covering breaking news stories that included the wars in Afghanistan and Iraq; the conflict in Israel, the West Bank and Gaza; and the abduction of Elizabeth Smart in Salt Lake City.
 In addition, she reported on the crash of the Concorde on location in France, the 2000 presidential election and the 2000 Summer Olympic Games in Sydney, Australia.